ChenWu98/cycle-diffusion/README.md

 [**[Paper link]**](https://arxiv.org/abs/2210.05559)

+## Updates
+**[Oct 13 2022]** Code released.

+## TODOs
+1. Add reference to key hyperparameters, so one can tradeoff performance for efficiency.
+Currently, it takes a long time for each experiment.
+For instance, for all methods including the baselines, we enumerated many hyperparameter combinations and reranked them automatically; for SDEdit and CycleDiffusion, we had 15 random trials for each hyperparameter combination.
+See Appendix C and Appendix D for details.

 ## Notes
 1. **Section 4.3** of this paper is open-sourced at [Unified Generative Zoo](https://github.com/ChenWu98/unified-generative-zoo).
 2. The code is based on [Generative Visual Prompt](https://github.com/ChenWu98/Generative-Visual-Prompt).